aackerman/rel/ARCHITECTURE.md

 # Rel Architecture

 The `Table` is the most central component to a SQL statement.
-From a table we can create several different types of statements.
+From a `Table` we can create several different types of statements.

 ```
 * SELECT